Customization With Custom Headlights

 Splice and Dice

 Cutting and splicing wiring may seem daunting, but don’t worry; it’s easier than you think.
 A good pair of wire-cutting pliers will do the trick.
 Just cut the wire.
-Make sure there is enough for slack, before cutting the wire.
+Make sure there is enough for slack before cutting the wire.
 Your wire cutter will have stripper shears attached.
 These will cut through the casing of the wire, but not the wire itself.
 Find the correct gauge of wire and use the corresponding size strippers.
-Leave about one half of an inch of bare wire.
+Leave about a half-inch of bare wire.
 Twist all the wire strands together to form a strong wire end.

 There are different types of connections that can be used when splicing wires.
 A butt connector will connect two wires together through a crimped connection.
-Female and male spade connectors, as well as female and male bullet connectors, will also crimp on but they can be quickly disconnected.
+Female and male spade connectors, as well as female and male bullet connectors, are also crimped on but they can be quickly disconnected.
 This works well if you need to separate the wires in the near future.